matsuro-hadouken/doger/README.md

 wipe.sh config - _remove everything from config, including private node key ( becareful )_

-_If you wipe config this will make node malfunctional, so run config.sh to recreate or use dogecash.sh ( recommended )._
+_If you wipe config this will make node non-functional, so run config.sh to recreate or use dogecash.sh ( recommended )._

 This will only work as container root user:'